erikwt/PullToRefresh-ListView/README.md

  */
 ```

+## Features
+* Drop-in replacement for the android.widget.ListView widget
+* Nice graphics (thanks to johannilsson - see credits)
+* Animations; bouncing animation and rotation animation
+* Easy to integrate in your Android project (see usage)

 ## Info

 Feel free to ask questions, report bugs and request features at dev at erikw dot eu